mesoform/Multi-Cloud-Platform/README.md

 configuration and other resource settings for the specific target platform.

-If your application is made up of a number of microservices, you can structure such Component AS (CAS) source code files and resources into sub-directories.
-Then, in the MMCF file, the deployment configuration for each CAS each will have its own definition in the `specs` section (described below).
+If your application is made up of a number of microservices, you can structure such Component AS (CAS) source code files and resources into subdirectories.
+Then, in the MCCF file, the deployment configuration for each CAS each will have its own definition in the `specs` section (described below).
 For example,